Statement of Compliance with the QCA Corporate Governance Code

 Principle 8: Promote a culture that is based on ethical values and behaviours

 The Board aims to lead by example and do what is in the best interests of the Company and its stakeholders.
-The statements set out under Principle 3 are indicative of how the culture is consistent with the company’s objectives, strategy and business model, as well as how the board seeks to determine and recognise ethical values and behaviours and promote a healthy corporate culture.
+The statements set out under Principle 3 are indicative of how the culture is consistent with the company’s objectives, strategy and business model, as well as how the board seeks to determine and recognise ethical values and behaviour and promote a healthy corporate culture.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

 The Board sets direction for the Company through a formal schedule of matters reserved for its decision.
-Prior to the start of each financial year, a schedule of dates for that year’s eight Board meetings is compiled to align as far as reasonably practicable with the Company’s financial calendar The Board and its Committees receive appropriate and timely information prior to each meeting; a formal agenda is produced for each meeting, and Board and Committee papers are distributed before meetings take place.
+Prior to the start of each financial year, a schedule of dates for that year’s six Board meetings is compiled to align as far as reasonably practicable with the Company’s financial calendar The Board and its Committees receive appropriate and timely information prior to each meeting; a formal agenda is produced for each meeting, and Board and Committee papers are distributed before meetings take place.
 Any Director may challenge Company proposals and decisions are taken democratically after discussion.
 Any Director who feels that any concern remains unresolved after discussion may ask for that concern to be noted in the minutes of the meeting, which are then circulated to all Directors.
 Any specific actions arising from such meetings are agreed by the Board or relevant Committee and then followed up by the Company’s management.

 Roles of the Board, Chairman and Chief Executive Officer